Updated on July 1st, 2019 by Nate Parsh

 Still, many companies do not currently pay a dividend, and never have.
 For example, companies in the growth stage of their development typically do not pay dividends to shareholders, instead preferring to use all available cash flow for growth investment.
 The technology sector in particular holds many stocks that do not pay dividends to shareholders.

 Netflix (NFLX) does not currently pay a dividend, and never has as a public company.
 That does not necessarily mean non-dividend paying stocks are a bad investment.
-Far from it—Netflix stock has increased nearly nine-fold from its five-year low price of $40 in October 2013.
+Far from it—Netflix stock has increased more than nine-fold from its six-year low price of $40 in October 2013.

-Many large technology companies now pay dividends to shareholders, which brings up the question: will Netflix ever pay a dividend?
+Many large technology companies now pay dividends to shareholders, which raises the question: will Netflix ever pay a dividend?

-Netflix is a media giant, with more than 130 million memberships in over 190 countries around the world.
+Netflix is a media giant, with nearly 149 million memberships in over 190 countries around the world.
 Netflix offers a wide variety of second-run television shows and movies, and also produces its own original content.

 The company started out as a DVD-by-mail provider, but in recent years has shifted to streaming content over the Internet.

 Netflix subscribers get access to a huge library of TV series, documentaries, and feature films across a wide variety of genres.
 Netflix has invested heavily in curating and producing the best content, which has been crucial to its massive subscriber growth in recent years.

 This has resulted in huge revenue growth over the years.
 From 2015-2018, Netflix grew revenue by approximately 33% per year.
 Earnings-per-share have grown at an average rate of 120% during this time, but despite that growth, Netflix still does not pay a dividend.